hyperledger/firefly/docs/overview/gateway_features.md

-No one party in the system can chose to change the state, instead they must submit transactions that get ordered against everyone else's transactions, and only once confirmed through the consensus algorithm are they action.
+No one party in the system can chose to change the state, instead they must submit transactions that get ordered against everyone else's transactions, and only once confirmed through the consensus algorithm are they actioned.

 This means the integration into your application and core systems needs to be event-driven too.